smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 - `aws_smithy_types::Blob`
 - `aws_smithy_types::Number`

-`DateTime` and `Blob` implements different serialization/deserialization format for human-readable and non-human readable format.
+`DateTime` and `Blob` implements different serialization/deserialization format for human-readable and non-human readable format; We must emphasize that these 2 formats are not compatible to each other.
+Reason for this is explained at the [Blob](#blob) section and [Date Time](#datetime).

 Additionally, we add `fn set_fields` to fluent builders to allow users to set the data they deserialized to fluent builders.